November 14, 2019

 dig -x IP_ADDRESS

-Yet, another way to find out the hostname of the IP address is to use online reverse lookup tools like MxToolBox.
-All you need to do is enter the IP address in the field and press Reverse Lookup button.
+Alternatively, you can utilize online reverse lookup tools like MxToolBox to find out the hostname of the IP address.
+All you need to do is enter the IP address in the field and press the Reverse Lookup button.

 Unfortunately, if the lookup shows that you haven’t set a PTR record for your IP address, contact your hosting provider or ISP and request to create one.

 As we’ve discussed, a PTR record is the reverse version of your domain’s IP address.
 It confirms that your IP address connects to a hostname.